top of page

 Make sure you check the train times and ticket prices on RailYatri - so you know how much the ticket is and therefore the commission they are taking is transparent.
 In my experience a commission of 100-300 rupees is fair, but if you go in blind don't be surprised if they take advantage and triple the train fare without you knowing!

-Many guest house owners offer this type of service too, and it is an ideal option for buying a train ticket in India if you cannot personally make it to the train station the day before you intend to travel.
+Many guest house owners offer this type of service too, and it is an ideal option if you cannot personally make it to the train station the day before you intend to travel.

 Option 3 (Best Option): Book at the train station